 Cam Akers, Los Angeles Rams

 Yahoo: 29% owned | ESPN: 28% owned

-Let's take another spin on the Rams' running back carousel ... a-ha!
-This time, it landed on rookie Cam Akers, whose 61-yard run Sunday was perhaps the best play we've seen out of the Los Angeles backfield this season.
+Let's take another spin on the Rams' running back carousel... a-ha!
+This time, it landed on rookie Cam Akers, whose 61-yard run was perhaps the best play we've seen out of the LA backfield this year.

-We have concrete evidence that Akers is more than capable, and so another strong week in which he largely outperformed Darryl Henderson and Malcolm Brown makes him a valuable asset for your fantasy team's playoff run.
+We have concrete evidence that Akers is more than capable, and so another strong week where he largely outperforms Darryl Henderson and Malcolm Brown makes him an extremely valuable asset for your fantasy team's playoff run.

 Devontae Booker, Las Vegas Raiders

 Yahoo: 10% owned | ESPN: 5% owned

 Booker was brilliant in strong Raiders' performances against the Chargers and Broncos in Weeks 9 and 10, totaling 149 yards and three touchdowns in 24 carries while Josh Jacobs tallied 177 yards and three touchdowns on 35 carries.

 With Jacobs suffering an ankle injury that could force him to miss time and a juicy matchup against the New York Jets on the horizon in Week 13, Booker becomes an awesome option and a potential fantasy RB1 given a full workload in what should be a very favorable fantasy day.
 Then again, Week 12 was anything but favorable for the Raiders but, given their play this season, I'm willing to chalk that up as one of 2020 football's many anomalies.